stephenw6888/github-tutorial-1/README.md

 * Sign up by puttimg a username you can easily remember
 * Make your password private because you would'nt want anyone to mess with your work (it could happen!?)
 * Use a school or work email so you can verify your github account
-* Make sure you verfied it or you won't be able to use it

 ---

-## Initial Setup
+## How to get to your workspace